MichaelBelousov/MichaelBelousov.github.io/gatsby/src/blog/convex_hull.md

 date: "2019-05-04"
 ---

-# Convex Hull of Polygons and the Melkman Algorithm
-### May 4, 2019

 For my computational geometry course, I and a small team of my pears wrote a visualization comparing the naive and the Melkman convex hull finding algorithms, with some pedagogical narration, it